John Kenley

 John Kenley (February 20, 1906 - October 23, 2009) was an American theatrical producer who pioneered the use of television stars in summer stock productions.
 In 1950, he was the first producer to desegregate live theater in Washington, DC.
 In 2004 he was made an Honorary Life Member of Actors' Equity for his contributions to American theater.
 His Kenley Players company was described by Variety as "the largest network of theaters on the straw-hat circuit."

 Early life

 Kenley was born John Kremchek on February 20, 1906, to Ana Machuga and John Kremchek Zyanskovsky in Denver, Colorado.
 At birth, he was intersex.
-His father, a Slovakian saloon owner, baptized him as Russian Orthodox.
+His father, a Slovak saloon owner, baptized him as Russian Orthodox.
 Kenley made his stage debut singing in church in both Russian and English, and was given a solo part at age 4.
 His family had moved several times ahead of the spread of prohibition, finally settling in Erie, Pennsylvania.